nunodonato/anthropic-php/README.md

 A simple PHP library to connect to Anthropic APIs (Claude).

-I created this package to fulfull my own needs on my AI projects.
+I created this package to fulfill my own needs on my AI projects.
 I am aware that there are other similar packages, but either they didn't have all the required features or I just didn't like the implementation and usage.

 ### Features
 * Messages API
 * Support multi-content messages (Vision)
 * Tool usage (_beta_)
 * Completion API (_legacy_)
+* Prompt caching (system message only, for now)
 * Helps you build and validate messages/tools data structures before sending to the API

 #### Roadmap